brun0ne/simulathrone/README.md

 # simulathrone
-Simple simulations customizable while running
+Simple simulations customizable on the fly

 VIDEO [YT]: https://youtu.be/aQgt_pTbD_E